palm-ml/valen/README.md

 # Paper
-VALEN is the implementation of our NIPS'21 paper Instance-Dependent Partial Label Learning.
+VALEN is the implementation of our NIPS'21 paper, **"Instance-Dependent Partial Label Learning"**.

-MILEN is the implementation of the extension of NIPS'21 paper Instance-Dependent Partial Label Learning, which has been accepted by TPAMI.
+MILEN is the implementation of the extension of the NIPS'21 paper, **"Variational Label Enhancement for Instance-Dependent Partial Label Learning"**, which has been accepted by TPAMI.

 ## Installation
 ---